jasonjiajs/manager_and_board_characteristics_code/README.md

 Process Boardex files to get a relevant firm-level dataset.

+## Key stages

+1. Convert ISINs and gvkeys provided by Kilian to a list of BoardEx company IDs.
+2. Filter BoardEx by rows (company IDs) and columns (select variables).
+3. Aggregate the filtered BoardEx data to create a firm-level dataset with manager and board characteristics.

 ## Manager-level dataset overview

 - Level of aggregation: (Year x Company ID)